eschabell/summit-choose-own-adventure-bpms/README.md

 JBoss BPM Suite HR Employee Rewards
 ===================================
-Workshop given at Red Hat Summit 2015 as part of the Choose Your Own Adventure middleware showcase.
+Workshop originally given at Red Hat Summit as part of the Choose Your Own Adventure middleware showcase.

-In this lab, you will:
+In this workshop, you will:

   - Create a project containing a BPM process to handle HR Employee rewards.